franck-benault/creditCardFraudDetection/README.md

 ## Transaction data detail
 In fact the transaction data can be split in three part
-* The transaction data itselve
+* The transaction data itself
   	- Amount
   	- Currency
   	- Date time of the transaction